-To get start quickly with our .NET MAUI Effects View, you can check the below video.
+To quickly get started with the .NET MAUI Effects View, watch this video.

 using Microsoft.Maui.Hosting;